RamSailopal/Intersystems-CloudStudio/README.md

 # Intersystems-CloudStudio

-A demo of Intersystems IRIS with CloudStudio (developer by Sean Connelly)
+A demo of Intersystems IRIS with CloudStudio (developed by Sean Connelly)

 # Gitpod